Something is fading from our world year by year: commitment. Specifically, the habit of keeping your word.

 We now live in times where "yes" often just means "maybe."
 Plans change with a quick text: "Sorry, can't make it, bye..."

-Let's be honest – many of us cancel when something more fun comes along.
+Let's be honest.
+Many of us cancel when something more fun comes along.
 We've made breaking commitments normal.
+But think about this: if your word means nothing, then neither does your reputation.

 The Science of Reliability

 Think of integrity as a muscle.
-If you never use it—if you break it—it weakens.
+If you never use it, if you break it, it weakens.
 But when you follow through, that muscle grows stronger.

 How Reliability Shapes Us